kubewarden/docs/docs/security/threat-model.md

 ## Threat 11 - Attacker deploys workloads to namespaces that are  exempt from admission control
 An attacker is able to deploy workloads to Kubernetes namespaces that are exempt from the admission controller configuration.

 **Mitigation**
 RBAC rights are strictly controlled

 **To do**
-I think most of the RBAC is not Kubewarden responsability.
-But we can help our users if we:
+Most of the RBAC is not Kubewarden responsability.
+But still Kubewarden can:
-- Warning them in our docs and *suggest* some minimum RBAC to be used.
+- Warning users in our docs and *suggest* some minimum RBAC to be used.
-- Provide a policy which detect RBAC changes and **maybe** block them.
-Is this possible?
+- Provide a policy which detects RBAC changes and **maybe** block them.

 ## Threat ID 12 - Block rule can be bypassed due to missing match (e.g.  missing initcontainers)
 An attacker created a workload manifest which uses a feature of the Kubernetes